When Birth Defects Hit Home

 Audrey Kirchner (author) from Washington on November 08, 2009:

 You guys are too sweet - it never was a choice for me - much like the dogs I seem to attract like flies - I just love and I love madly and passionately.
 I can't even tell you what a thrill it was to have a child after Patrick even though it was so frightening at the time.
 It also helped me by having our oldest boy actually - he has ADD and I always laugh and say it kept me from sheltering Patrick too much....he is an inspiration but then all of our kids are to me!
 Thanks again....

 Nell Rose from England on November 08, 2009:

 Hi, it's me again.
 I am amazed by your bravery and how you took the whole situation on board and were brave enough to go on to having a little girl knowing that it could have happened again. your amazing love Nell

-benny Faye Douglass from Gold Canyon, Arizona on November 08, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on November 08, 2009:

 Thank for a wonderful hub and tear jerker, thank you for sharing your most precious moments with me.
 God Bless you and your family. creativeone59